Scene of the Crime - Fork It Over

 Moritz Eisner has been sent to an international organ competition in Carinthia to provide police protection for the famous Bishop Hawranek, a jury member who has championed human rights in Brazil for years.
 The young organist Nikolaus Kutil starts the competition.
 But his brilliant performance ends in tragedy: an organ pipe falls from its anchorage, killing the young man.
 Was it murder or an act of sabotage?

 Factory owner Klose has placed a bounty on the head of his wife's murderer and threatened to withdraw all his businesses from Austria unless the Interior Ministry shed light on the murder.
 At first, the task looks simple: Hochreiter, a German living in the Tyrolian village, has repeatedly confided to the villagers to be the murderer.

-Death at the Congress
+Scene of the Crime - Death at the Congress

 Following the sudden death of a friend from her college days, forensic specialist Renata Lang questions its natural cause - especially in view of vague remarks made by the late scientist shortly before her death.
 Attending a highly explosive medical conference on male reproductive capacity, she had announced that many things were soon to change in her life.
 Disguised as a journalist, police detective Moritz Eisner conducts undercover investigations.

 Scene of the Crime - Elvis Lives

 Stefanie Gschnitzer takes up her first case at the Innsbruck homicide squad: Richard Stecher, member of a notorious family of poachers, was found shot dead.
 Even at the scene of the crime, the policewoman has her doubts.
 A clean shot in the back of Stecher's head does not make the self-defence version convincing, and Richard Stecher would never have gone poaching on the anniversary of Elvis Presley's death.